Row concave Shape Decorative svg added to bottom

 Year 4 of the Academy for Environmental Exposure Reduction

-Twelve students from different high schools across Philadelphia were given the opportunity to study environmental exposures to endocrine disrupting chemicals (EDCs) and for eight weeks.
+Twelve students from different high schools across Philadelphia were given the opportunity to study environmental exposures to endocrine disrupting chemicals (EDCs) for eight weeks.

 Liz Costello